marcustyphoon/marcustyphoon/README.md

 - [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
 - [ ] make the show originals beta use dropdowns in settings

+- [ ] Potentially look at "shorten posts"

 - [ ] maybe make that markdeep conversion script

 <!--